In the world of digital marketing, media is either paid, earned, shared, or owned (also known as, the PESO model).

 The increase in popularity of DIY market research technology has made in-house surveys even more possible than before.

-While it may seem easy to conduct a PR survey yourself to cut costs, working with a third-party is important to ensure a trustworthy methodology.
+While it may seem easy to conduct a market research study in-house to cut costs, finding the best PR survey company is important to ensure a trustworthy methodology.

 Learn more about the anticipated costs in our blog post, The Cost of a PR Survey with a Third Party.

 According to Alessandra Schade, Arts and Culture Writer at Paper Magazine, it's important to write your pitch with the same stylistic flair as you will your article.

 The clarity of the pitch is your foundation, but a few pithy sentences showcasing a distinct ability to cover the topic you’re presenting with nuance and finesse is the “secret sauce” of what you’re really selling – which is you.

 5. Emphasize the pitch's importance

 According to Rachel Sonis, Associate Editor at TIME Magazine, a great pitch is the tension between accessibility and specificity.